day8/re-frame/docs/EffectfulEvents.md

 program using pure functions which **describe side-effects, declaratively, in data** and let the backing framework look after the "doing" of them.
 Efficiently.
 Discreetly.

-Let's use this pattern to solve the side-effecting handler problem.
+Let's use this pattern to solve the side-effecting event-handler problem.

 ### The Two Step Plan